andymason/coder-on-fire/pages/work/rare-sea-of-thives-custom-seas.md

 - **In-game UI:** Built the in-game command bar, Free Camera, and Quick Commands radial
 - **Spawn tooling:** Built the Command Menu spawn screens and the end-to-end flow for spawning items/enemies and assigning them to the radial.
 - **Code quality:** Championed the adoption of TypeScript strict null checking
-- **Data contracts:** Defined and iterated on TypeScript data contracts with the Unreal Engine team
+- **Data contracts:** Used and adjusted TypeScript data contracts with the engine team
 - **Testing:** Covered all UI logic and controller interactions with Jasmine unit tests
 - **Visual styling:** Implemented the Figma designs in CSS and Sass